Iron Man (TV series)

+Series overview

 First season

 The first season of Iron Man involves Iron Man battling the Mandarin and his minions, who seek to steal his technology.
-The Mandarin's army consists of Dreadknight, Blizzard, Blacklash, Grey Gargoyle, Whirlwind, Living Laser, MODOK, Fin Fang Foom, Justin Hammer and Hypnotia (original character).
-Iron Man has a group of allies who are based on Force Works and include Century, War Machine, Scarlet Witch, Hawkeye and Spider Woman.
+The Mandarin's army consists of Dreadknight, Blizzard, Blacklash, Grey Gargoyle, Whirlwind, Living Laser, MODOK, Fin Fang Foom, Justin Hammer and series-original Hypnotia.
+To combat these villains, Iron Man had the help of his own team (based on Force Works), including Century, War Machine, Scarlet Witch, Hawkeye, and Spider-Woman.

-The season consisted mostly of episodic, original stories, with the exception of "The Origin of Iron Man".
-This late-run recounting of the title character's origin is symptomatic of what is generally thought of as the season's greatest weakness – despite the series' large cast of characters, few of them are developed, leaving viewers unaware of their origins and powers.
+The season consisted mostly of standalone stories, with two two-part episodes late towards the end.
+The episode "The Origin of Iron Man" recounts a modified and modernized version of Iron Man's comic book origin.
+This late-run recounting of the title character's origin is symptomatic of what is generally thought of as the season's greatest weakness – despite (or perhaps because of) having such a large cast of characters, very few of the show's heroes and villains were developed, leaving viewers unaware of their personal stories and powers.
 The show is generally held to have been at its best when telling characters' backstories.

-Throughout the season, the Mandarin spies on Force Works and almost deduces Iron Man's secret identity before Iron Man tricks him with an android duplicate of himself.
+Throughout the season, Mandarin secretly spies on Force Works.
+This culminates in "The Wedding of Iron Man", when Iron Man realizes that he has been spied on and that Mandarin has acquired enough information to potentially deduce his secret identity.
+Iron Man ultimately uses a robotic duplicate of himself to fool the Mandarin into believing that he is not Tony Stark.

-In this first season, the theme song was composed by progressive rock artist Keith Emerson, known for his work on the supergroup Emerson, Lake & Palmer and for his soundtrack for Dario Argento's horror Inferno.
+In this first season, the theme music was composed by progressive rock musician Keith Emerson.